 By Karen Carnabucci, LCSW, TEP

-Adam Blatner, philosopher, bon vivant, cartoonist, singer, dancer, writer, psychiatrist, physician, promoter of playfulness, "Whizzard of Ah's," romantic, character, teacher, grandpopala, metaphysician, imaginologist, elf, psychodramatist, theoretician, etc. Died x After a remarkably full, rich, eventful, many-faceted life.
+Adam Blatner, philosopher, bon vivant, cartoonist, singer, dancer, writer, psychiatrist, physician, promoter of playfulness, "Whizzard of Ah's," romantic, character, teacher, grandpopala, metaphysician, imaginologist, elf, psychodramatist, theoretician, etc., died x after a remarkably full, rich, eventful, many-faceted life.
 He succeeded in promoting a number of causes, developing a variety of ideas, including a fair number of original ones, networking up a storm, mentoring a good many folks, healing many others, and bringing out some extra magic in countless numbers by fostering song fests and other activities that celebrate the "child within."
 By Karen Carnabucci, LCSW, TEP

 It’s 2021, and that means we’re climbing out of the worldwide pandemic and reviving our professional conferences.
 That’s what’s happening with the American Society of Group Psychotherapy and Psychodrama, which finished its five-day online conference.
 I presented during the pre-conference – "Shaking Your Family Tree: Who’s In Your DNA?” – and attended the rest of the conference, which ended Sunday.
 Here’s my 10 conference takeaways: "Not Just Child’s Play: Using Furry Auxiliaries to Enliven Your Therapy Sessions" on March 19.
 By Karen Carnabucci, LCSW, TEP